anilzen/QTHub/content/authors/Yunger-Halpern/_index.md

 # Display name
 title: Nicole Yunger Halpern

-weight: 20
+weight: 80

 # Username (this should match the folder name)
 # authors:
-#   - Halpern
+#   - Yunger-Halpern

 # Is this the primary user of the site?
 superuser: false